MattLondon101/Bioinformatics-NLP-Class-Clustering-Genomes/README.md

 ## The primary goal of this code is to predict the evolution of COVID-19, to aid in treatments and vaccines.

-Notice 3/27/2020: This repository is Under Construction As of this date is covers Human COVID-19 vs Bat COVID-19 genome comparison and similar class grouping with K-Means, Silloutte    Analysis and Principal Component Analysis (PCA)
+Notice 3/27/2020: This repository is Under Construction

-Genome sequencing with deep learning and other artificial intelligence methods.
+As of 3/27/2020, until further notice, it covers Human COVID-19 vs Bat COVID-19 genome comparison and similar class grouping with K-Means, Silloutte Analysis and Principal Component Analysis (PCA).

 This code has been successfully implemented with Spyder(Python 3.7) in Windows 10 OS.